Multivariate Quadratic Transformations and the Interpolation Kernel: The kernel as symmetric function

 Moreover, for any partition $\mu$,

 unless $\mu\supset\lambda$.
 More generally,

 \end{thm}

 \begin{proof} The specialization for $n\ge \ell(\lambda)$ follows from the connection coefficient identity for interpolation functions, and the claim about the coefficients is manifest from the definition.
 (The only nontrivial contribution comes from the elliptic binomial coefficient, but this is the restriction of an algebraic function to a Tate curve, so has rational function coefficients.)
-Since the interpolation functions that $\hat{R}$ specializes to have valuation 1 (\cite{biorth_degens}), the same is true for $\hat{R}$.
+Since the interpolation functions that~$\hat{R}$ specializes to are holomorphic Puiseux series in~$p$~\cite{biorth_degens}, the same is true for $\hat{R}$.

-The vanishing condition and relation to binomial coefficients hold since they hold for all sufficiently large $n$; it then follows that the specialization vanishes for $n\ge \ell(\lambda)$, since it is a polynomial Puiseux series such that every coefficient vanishes at all partitions with at most $n$ parts. \end{proof}
+The vanishing condition and relation to binomial coefficients hold since they hold for all sufficiently large $n$; it then follows that the specialization vanishes for $n\ge \ell(\lambda)$, since it is a~polynomial Puiseux series such that every coefficient vanishes at all partitions with at most~$n$ parts. \end{proof}

 \begin{rems} The reader should be cautioned that vanishing for $n<\ell(\lambda)$ only holds for {\em generic} values of the parameters.
 Indeed, when $tab=pq$, the lifted interpolation function is (up to a prefactor) $F_\lambda$, which never vanishes!
 Also, although the lifted interpolation function is holomorphic, the definition in general involves a great deal of cancellation; the individual terms typically have negative order. \end{rems}